NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The world's largest economy — endless opportunity, cultural diversity, and global career mobility Unmatched Career Opportunities, Incredible Cultural Diversity, World-Class Education are among the top reasons expats choose United States.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from United States straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from United States — straight to your inbox.